pcoddo/AzaveaTest/README.md

 ## Part 2: Applied Question
+**For this second applied question you will develop several predictive models.
+These should be written in R or Python and the code should be submitted.
+The models will predict whether a car will get high or low gas mileage.
+The question will be based on the Cars_mileage data set that is a part of this repo.**

-(a) Create a binary variable that represents whether the car's mpg is above or below its median.
+**(a)** Create a binary variable that represents whether the car's mpg is above or below its median.
 Above the median should be represented as 1.
-Name this variable mpg_binary.
+Name this variable **mpg_binary.**

 ```{r}
 # Read read mileage data into new data frame